keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_G2.md

 * You can explore the data in more details by clicking on "Explore the data yourself" in the upper right corner.

-* Click on a branch to magnify it.
-If you scroll down, you can filter for different countries by clicking on their names under the map.
+* Click on a branch to magnify it, or click on a sample to display more information about it.

+* You can also filter for samples taken from different geographical locations be scrolling down and clicking on the name of the location under the map.

 * If you want to gain a deeper understanding on this topic, we recommend the following links
   * <a href="https://www.nytimes.com/interactive/2020/04/30/science/coronavirus-mutations.html" target="_ blank">How SARS-CoV-2 mutates and spreads</a>